-Please note that late responses will not count toward your grade.
-If you have missed a response due to exceptional circumstances, please contact me by email prior to the next response due date so that we can work out a plan to addresses your situation.
+Please note that late responses will NEVER count toward your grade.
+If you have missed the deadline for a response that you hoped to turn in, and suspect you will miss the subsequent response due to exceptional circumstances, please contact me by email prior to the second response due date so that we can work out a plan that addresses your situation.

 SCHEDULE OF READINGS AND ASSIGNMENTS

 All course readings are available on Canvas in the “files” section.
-One course text is also available through the University Bookstore: Marx and Engels, The Communist Manifesto (I will be using the Oxford edition in class for pagination).
+One course text is also available through the University Bookstore: Marx and Engels, The Communist Manifesto (I will be using this edition, the Oxford edition, in class for pagination).